bus-api-provider-events — Bus Events API provider

 group=<group>

-Selects the work-delivery group.
+Selects the unicast delivery group.

 Workers in the same group compete for events.
 Workers in different groups each receive their own group delivery.